yojimboking/jimbocore/_articles/Writing with Exocore Syntax.md

 ## Applying classes to a paragraph or image

 {:.right-aside}
-**Oh, by the way:** You can apply the `{.right-aside}` class to create an aside, like this one.
-An aside floats to one side and other text wraps around it. `{.left-aside}` is also available for some variety.
+**Oh, by the way:** You can apply the `{:.right-aside}` class to create an aside, like this one.
+An aside floats to one side and other text wraps around it. `{:.left-aside}` is also available for some variety.

 Kramdown, the Markdown parser used by this implementation of the Exocore, has the ability to apply a CSS class to a paragraph by including syntax like `{:.classname}` at the top or bottom of a paragraph.
 The class will be applied to the whole paragraph.
 The Exocore stylesheet includes a few general classes meant to be used for just this purpose, which you should feel free to add to.